Linda Crampton is a writer and former teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 The cone pigment molecules are called iodopsins and are chemically similar to rhodopsin.
 Vitamin A is required for the manufacture of the iodopsins, so this vitamin is important for color vision as well as for night vision.
 Each of the three types of cones contains its own version of iodopsin.

 Zeaxanthin and Lutein in the Eye

 Zeaxanthin and lutein are yellow pigments in the macula.
 These two pigments belong to the carotenoid family, just as beta-carotene does, and give the macula a yellow appearance.
 They are thought to help maintain the health of the macula by protecting it from light damage and possibly by reducing oxidative stress.
-It's known that when people ingest zeaxanthin and lutein the levels of these pigments in the macula increases.
-Eggs are good sources of zeaxanthin and lutein, and so are corn and green leafy vegetables.
+It's known that when people ingest zeaxanthin and lutein, the levels of these pigments in the macula increases.
+Eggs are a good source of zeaxanthin and lutein, and so are corn and green leafy vegetables.

 Age-Related Macular Degeneration (AMD or ARMD)

 Age-related macular degeneration is the leading cause of vision loss in older people.
-As theIr macular degenerates, it becomes harder for a person to see a clear image.
+As their macular degenerates, it becomes harder for a person to see a clear image.
 In people with AMD, the macula has a lower level of zeaxanthin and lutein than in people without AMD.
 Scientists suspect—but don't know for certain—that ingesting more zeaxanthin and lutein will decrease the chance of AMD development and may help to prevent the disorder from getting worse once it has started.